wtnm/fform/documentation.md

     - `CheckboxNull` - renders tristate checkbox
 - `sets` - presets for frequently used field's schemes, some of them:
 	- `base` - basic set of blocks that used in every field
-	- `nBase` - basic set for non-object types of schema
+	- `simple` - basic set for non-object types of schema
 	- `string` - set for string type of schema
 	- `textarea` - set for large string values
 	- `integer` - set for integer type of schema